mavaddat/microsoft-graph-docs-contrib/api-reference/beta/resources/security-filehashevidence.md

 ﻿---
 title: "fileHashEvidence  resource type"
-description: "Represents a file hash value that is reported as part of a security detection alert, usually in relation to a file entity instance."
+description: "Represents a file hash value that is reported in a security detection alert, usually in relation to a file entity instance."
 author: "OfirBelenky"
 ms.localizationpriority: medium
 ms.prod: "security"